Introduction on incremental self-built housing.

 About SPARC: the Society for the Promotion of Area Resource Centers is one of the largest Indian NGOs working on housing and infrastructure issues for the urban poor.
 In 1984, when SPARC was formed, it began working with the most vulnerable and invisible of Mumbai’s urban poor – the pavement dwellers.
 SPARC’s philosophy is that if they can develop solutions that work for the poorest and most marginalized in the city, then these solutions can be scaled up to work for other groups of the urban poor across the country and internationally.

 Since 1986, SPARC has been working in partnership with two community-based organizations the National Slum Dwellers Federation and Mahila Milan.
 Together, they are known as the Alliance.
 Today, the Alliance works in about 70 cities in the country and has networks in about 25 countries internationally.
-Sheela Patel, the Director of SPARC was awarded the Padmashree Award in 2011.
+The Pune Municipal Corporation followed a participatory approach to implement an in-situ slum upgradation project under BSUP scheme of JNNURM to provide an alternative housing solution in high density slum areas of Yerwada region.

 Patricio Samper Gnekko, Ciudad Bachué